maliksaabb/Liri-Node-App/README.md

 ### Video Guide
  https://www.youtube.com/watch?v=ja9taAZVHKs

-Step by Step instructions
+### Step by Step instructions
-Open your terminal such as Bash.
+* Open terminal.

-Navigate to the folder that contains the liri.js file.
+* Navigate to the folder that contains the liri.js file.

-Depending on the command you run, the output will vary.
+* Depending on the command you run, the output will vary.